Esri/storymap-shortlist/README.md

 ### Issues building the application

 The build script perform code validation through [JSHint](http://www.jshint.com/), you can disable those validations by editing Gruntfile.js and look for the following comments `/* Comment out to disable code linting */`.

+## Developer guide

+This developer guide is intended to developer that wants to modify behavior or add new functionalities to the Shortlist application.
+If you only need to customize look and feel of the Shortlist, you should be able to do so using the User download.
+It requires basic knowledge of HTML, Javascript and CSS languages.

+### Developer extension events

+The template fires some events to allow customization with loose integration.
+This means that you may not need to understand the internals of the application to extend it.

+Two events are available (application ready, tab navigation):

+    define(["dojo/topic"], function(topic) {
+      // Custom Javascript to be executed while the application is initializing goes here

+      // The application is ready
+      topic.subscribe("tpl-ready", function(){
+       // Custom Javascript to be executed when the application is ready goes here });

+      // Tab navigation.
+This is fired anytime the tab is selected/changed. topic.subscribe("story-tab-navigation", function(index){
+       // Custom Javascript to be executed when a tab is selected goes here });
+    });

 ### Design
 Shortlist relies on AMD and Dojo loader [AMD](http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#inside_dojo_amd) for application structure.